Easing fires not as simple as climate change vs. forest work

 “Sometimes I feel like we are making progress at increasing the pace and scale of resilience treatments, but largely, the same issues are at play, and progress has been slow,” Bailey said.
 “More folks are probably ‘on board’ to the ideas, but implementation is hard.”

-And as more people move into rural areas of the West or build vacation cabins in the woods, prescribed burning is less of an option.
+And as more people move into rural areas or build vacation cabins in the woods, prescribed burning is less of an option.

 “Where you have lots of people living on small acreages close together, and you’ve got houses and barns and sheds and corrals and fences, it’s very difficult to do a prescribed burn,” Gersbach said.
 “You’ve got a lot of things that, if that fire for some reason escapes, you’re almost immediately into someone else’s property.”

-The West Coast governors have bluntly laid the blame on climate change and accused the Trump administration of downplaying the threat, with Washington Gov. Jay Inslee calling it “a blowtorch over our states in the West.”
+West Coast governors have bluntly blamed climate change and accused the Trump administration of downplaying the threat.

-California Gov. Gavin Newsom has called out the “ideological BS” of those who deny the danger and noted that California had its hottest August on record.
-The state had 14,000 dry lightning strikes that set off hundreds of fires, some that combined into creating five of the 10 largest fires in the state’s recorded history.
+California Gov. Gavin Newsom was tempered Monday in his meeting with Trump, saying: “We come from a perspective, humbly, where we submit the science is in — and observed evidence is self-evident — that climate change is real and that is exacerbating this.”

-Oregon Gov. Kate Brown said about 500,000 acres typically burn each year, but just in the past week, flames have swallowed over a million acres, pointing to long-term drought and recent wild weather swings in the state.
+He also pointed out that 57% of forest land in California is controlled by the federal government.
+Just Friday, Newsom called out the “ideological BS” of those who deny the danger of climate change.

 At least 10 people have been killed in Oregon.
 Officials more than 20 people are still missing, and the number of fatalities is likely to rise as authorities search.
 In California, 24 people have died, and one person was killed in Washington state.